 Lastly, it is entirely possible that you should look into buying a new mirror entirely.
 If you feel like your mirror needs an update, perhaps the fact that it steams up regularly will be the final straw in convincing you to browse the mirror market.
 Many cosmetic bathroom mirrors nowadays come with demister pads, anti-fog coatings and other innovations which help it to stay clear in the steamiest of bathrooms.
 Some can even be used inside shower cubicles!
 If you are at your wit’s end with your steamy, streaky mirror, invest in a new one and enjoy a clear reflection no matter how hot the room is.

-Here at Bella Bathrooms we have a wide range of Bathroom Mirrors and Bathroom Accessories available for you to choose from if you decide a new mirror is the solution for you!
+Here at Bella Bathrooms we have a wide range of steam free bathroom mirrors available for you to choose from if you decide a new mirror is the solution for you!